brianhill/transient-astronomy/equipment/setup_and_teardwon_procedure.md

 * In the Camera tab, hit "Disconnect"
 * The preceding step should also cause the filter wheel, the autoguider, and the focuser to disconnect

+#### Power-Down Sequence for TheSky Fusion

+* Quit TheSkyX app running on the TheSky Fusion
+* Wirelessly copy images from TheSky Fusion to laptop (alternatively, images can be copied onto a USB stick)
+* Use menu item on TheSkyFusion desktop screen to power down TheSkyFusion (you will know TheSky Fusion has powered down when you lose its wifi)
 * Deactivate the Jackery that provides dome power

 #### Cover the Telescope

 * Replace metal covers over primary mirror (again with extreme care)
-* Add three shrouds (over secondary mirror, over trusses, and over the front of the telescope)
+* Replace three shrouds (over secondary mirror, over trusses, and over the front of the telescope)
 * Replace plastic bag (using masking tape to close off avenues for dust)
 * Replace sheet
 * Replace patio chair cover &mdash; handle goes to south and drawstring goest to north
 * Tighten drawstring and tie it to the counterweight shaft
-* Buckle the snap buckle
+* Buckle the patio chair cover's snap buckle

 #### Prepare for Departure